Guide to the Griffith J. Davis photographs and films, 1947-1991 and undated

-Portions of the collection are restricted: original audiovisual materials are closed to use.
-Viewing copies are available.
+Original audiovisual materials are closed to use; viewing copies are available.
 Nitrate negatives can only be consulted with permission of the Curator of the Archive of Documentary Arts.

 Researchers must register and agree to copyright and privacy laws before using this collection.